-The LM43601-Q1 is internally compensated and the internal R-C values are 400 k $\Omega$ and 50 pF, respectively.
+The LM46001 is internally compensated and the internal R-C values are 400 k $\Omega$ and 50 pF respectively.
 Depending on the VOUT and frequency FS, if the output capacitor COUT is dominated by low ESR (ceramic types) capacitors, it could result in low phase margin.
 To improve the phase boost an external feedforward capacitor CFF can be added in parallel with RFBT.
-CFF is chosen such that phase margin is boosted at the crossover frequency without CFF.
+CFF is chosen such that phase margin is boosted at the crossover frequency that occurs with CFF removed.
 A simple estimation for the crossover frequency without CFF (fx) is shown in Equation 21, assuming COUT has very small ESR.